-Is AI personhood already possible under current U.S. laws?
-(Part One)
+Is AI personhood already possible under U.S. LLC laws?
+(Part One: New York)

 One particularly hot topic in the world of law and AI is that of “artificial personhood.”
 The usual framing of this issue is: “should we grant ‘legal personhood’ to A.I. systems and give them legal recognition in the same way that the law recognizes corporations and natural persons?”
 This is, to be sure, an excellent question, and artificial personhood is one of my favorite topics to discuss and write about.

 But some authors in the past few years, most notably Shawn Bayern, have gone one step further, claiming that existing laws already permit the recognition of AI personhood for all intents and purposes.
 Bayern focuses his attention primarily on the prospect of a “Zero-Member” or “memberless” LLC. (“Members” of a LLC are roughly analogous to partners in a partnership).

 In a 2015 article, Bayern argues that it is possible in at least some states to create a LLC that is effectively controlled by an autonomous system, if the LLC’s organizers follow a series of steps:

 (1) an individual member creates a member-managed LLC, filing the appropriate paperwork with the state; (2) the individual (along, possibly, with the LLC, which is controlled by the sole member) enters into an operating agreement governing the conduct of the LLC; (3) the operating agreement specifies that the LLC will take actions as determined by an autonomous system, specifying terms or conditions as appropriate to achieve the autonomous system’s legal goals; (4) the sole member withdraws from the LLC, leaving the LLC without any members.
 The result is potentially a perpetual LLC—a new legal person—that requires no ongoing intervention from any preexisting legal person in order to maintain its status.